aj03794/fundamentals-of-software-architecture-2nd-edition/README.md

 ![](./images/7.png)

 - With technical partitioning, a workflow is spread across the technical
+    - Technical partitioning puts code together based on what it is - presentation, business logic, persistence, etc)
     - Hard to find all the code related to `CatalogCheckout` in technical partitioning but it's easy to find all SQL code, for example

 ![](./images/8.png)